fabry-training/portal-manual-doc/doc/handbook-general/company.md

 The employee could be reassigned later.

-If the companies are assigned via the ft.portal, this administration of user rights can also be performed by an employee of a PosDealer for an assigned PosOperator.
+If the companies are assigned via the fiskaltrust.Portal, this administration of user rights can also be performed by an employee of a PosDealer for an assigned PosOperator.